studiochampgauche/headless-react-wordpress-boilerplate/README.md

 > [!NOTE]
 >- `Loader.init()` can complete only if `Loader.downloader().init()` is launched too.
 If no media needs to be fetched, still call `Loader.downloader().init(false)`.
 >- Medias are fetched via the REST API at `/admin/wp-json/scg/v1/medias`.
 Refer to the REST requests in your `src > back > theme > functions.php`. `target` parameter is not required.
 >- When you use the display function with your component, use `<scg-load data-value="YOUR_MEDIA_GROUP_KEY" />` to link the good group of medias associated.

+## Medias Caching

+- When you [download medias](https://github.com/studiochampgauche/headless-react-wordpress-boilerplate?tab=readme-ov-file#loader-concept), each file is added to the cache.
+- You can disable caching by adding `cache` parameter to `false` in your medias REST request.
+Refer to the REST requests in your `src > back > theme > functions.php`.

+> [!NOTE]
+> No logic is done for clear files from the cache.

 ## To Know